Former Master Luthier of GibsonRen Ferguson" and

 -1961

-Like many others, Len started playing guitar with his older brother and friends.
+Like everyone else, Ren started playing guitar with his brother and friends.

 -1962

-During high school, Len was so fascinated by F-style mandolins and ornately carved banjos that he decided to build a “bluegrass banjo” for his younger brother in the school’s woodshop.
+During his high school years, Ren was so fascinated by F-style mandolins and ornate, carved banjos that he decided to build a "bluegrass banjo" for his younger brother in the school's woodworking room.

-Around that time, he began working at “Westchester Music” near Los Angeles International Airport.
-Many instruments damaged during air transport were brought there for repair estimates.
-Len was allowed to purchase some of these damaged instruments, which became the starting point of his career as a repair technician.
+Around that time, he began working at "Westchester Music" near Los Angeles International Airport.
+Many instruments damaged during air transport were brought in there for repair estimates.
+Wren was allowed to purchase some of these damaged instruments, which marked the beginning of his career as a repairman.

-While working as a sales representative for the West Coast region at Dobro Guitars (Original Musical Instrument Company, OMI), he also created custom inlays.
+While working as a salesman for Dobro Guitars (Original Musical Instrument Company (OMI)) in the West Coast region, he also created custom inlays.

 -1967-1969